Seagate Technology (NASDAQ:STX) Updates Q4 2021 Earnings Guidance

-Seagate Technology (NASDAQ:STX) last announced its quarterly earnings data on Thursday, April 22nd.
-The data storage provider reported $1.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.18 by $0.30.
-Seagate Technology had a return on equity of 88.26% and a net margin of 9.80%.
-The firm had revenue of $2.73 billion for the quarter, compared to analyst estimates of $2.67 billion.
-During the same quarter in the prior year, the company posted $1.38 earnings per share.
-Seagate Technology’s quarterly revenue was up .5% on a year-over-year basis.
-On average, analysts expect that Seagate Technology will post 4.88 earnings per share for the current fiscal year.
+Seagate Technology (NASDAQ:STX) last posted its quarterly earnings results on Thursday, April 22nd.
+The data storage provider reported $1.48 earnings per share for the quarter, beating the consensus estimate of $1.18 by $0.30.
+Seagate Technology had a net margin of 9.80% and a return on equity of 88.26%.
+The firm had revenue of $2.73 billion during the quarter, compared to the consensus estimate of $2.67 billion.
+During the same period in the previous year, the firm posted $1.38 earnings per share.
+The business’s revenue was up .5% compared to the same quarter last year.
+As a group, analysts forecast that Seagate Technology will post 5.01 earnings per share for the current fiscal year.

-STX has been the topic of a number of research analyst reports.
-Stifel Nicolaus boosted their target price on Seagate Technology from $95.00 to $115.00 and gave the stock a buy rating in a research report on Monday, June 14th.
-Citigroup boosted their target price on Seagate Technology from $85.00 to $100.00 and gave the stock a neutral rating in a research report on Wednesday, June 9th.
-Susquehanna Bancshares upgraded Seagate Technology to a neutral rating in a research report on Friday, June 11th.
-Deutsche Bank Aktiengesellschaft boosted their target price on Seagate Technology from $80.00 to $95.00 and gave the stock a hold rating in a research report on Wednesday, June 9th.
-Finally, Benchmark boosted their target price on Seagate Technology from $95.00 to $112.00 and gave the stock a buy rating in a research report on Wednesday, June 9th.
-Two research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and ten have given a buy rating to the company’s stock.
-Seagate Technology presently has an average rating of Hold and a consensus price target of $86.17.
+A number of research analysts have recently issued reports on the stock.
+Citigroup lifted their price objective on shares of Seagate Technology from $85.00 to $100.00 and gave the company a neutral rating in a report on Wednesday, June 9th.
+Barclays upgraded shares of Seagate Technology from an underweight rating to an equal weight rating and set a $85.00 price objective for the company in a report on Wednesday.
+Stifel Nicolaus lifted their price objective on shares of Seagate Technology from $95.00 to $115.00 and gave the company a buy rating in a report on Monday, June 14th.
+Benchmark lifted their price objective on shares of Seagate Technology from $95.00 to $112.00 and gave the company a buy rating in a report on Wednesday, June 9th.
+Finally, Cowen upgraded shares of Seagate Technology from a market perform rating to an outperform rating and lifted their price objective for the company from $66.00 to $95.00 in a report on Wednesday, March 17th.
+One research analyst has rated the stock with a sell rating, fourteen have issued a hold rating and eleven have given a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus target price of $86.17.

-In related news, SVP Katherine Schuelke sold 24,525 shares of the company’s stock in a transaction on Friday, April 30th.
+In other news, SVP Katherine Schuelke sold 24,525 shares of the business’s stock in a transaction that occurred on Friday, April 30th.
 The shares were sold at an average price of $95.70, for a total value of $2,347,042.50.
-Following the completion of the sale, the senior vice president now owns 44,028 shares in the company, valued at approximately $4,213,479.60.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, Director Stephen J. Luczo sold 100,000 shares of the company’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $92.13, for a total transaction of $9,213,000.00.
+Following the sale, the senior vice president now owns 44,028 shares of the company’s stock, valued at $4,213,479.60.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Edward J. Zander sold 12,043 shares of the business’s stock in a transaction that occurred on Thursday, June 10th.
+The shares were sold at an average price of $97.58, for a total transaction of $1,175,155.94.
+Following the completion of the sale, the director now directly owns 20,175 shares in the company, valued at approximately $1,968,676.50.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 214,322 shares of company stock worth $19,926,666.
-Company insiders own 0.97% of the company’s stock.
+Over the last quarter, insiders sold 214,322 shares of company stock worth $19,926,666.
+Corporate insiders own 0.97% of the company’s stock.

 Seagate Technology Company Profile